-Approximately 0.85-miles of asphalt hiking and biking trail is being added to the preserve’s northeast trail loop, connecting the trail to Everett Road.
+Approximately 0.85-miles of paved hiking and biking trail is being added to the preserve’s northeast trail loop, connecting the trail to Everett Road.
 Please use caution, slow down and look for signs and work crews along the way.
 Learn more »

 School & Scout

 This peaceful oasis among the bustling suburbs offers 4 miles of scenic trails: a short loop for hikers, bicyclists and skiers that circles a pond, and a 3-mile loop for hikers, bicyclists, skiers and horses.
 Please keep dogs leashed and on trails at all times, and pick up after them.
 Learn about our off-leash Dog Parks (permit required).
 A wheelchair accessible fishing pier provides easy access to a 3-acre man-made pond.